Learning AssistanT (LA) MODEL

 NOTE: At FAU, LAs also have “office hours” where students enrolled in that course are able to drop into the Center for Teaching and Learning (CTL) for additional help on concepts outside of the classroom!

-What Math Classes at FAU does the LA Program support?
+Which Math Classes at FAU may be supported by the LA Program?

-As of spring 2022, the LA Program is offered in the following courses:
+As of Fall 2022, the LA Program is offered in most sections of the following courses:

 MAC1147 – Precalculus Algebra & Trigonometry